heph2/PoC-GKE-K8S/README.md

 even better, a private GKE Cluster specifically used for dev and stage testing.

+Using that approach each team can have access to a specific version of the application, and in the case of the QA team, they can easily tests new features just merged, without having them deployed on the stage or production tenants.

+`User Story-X`

+Development ---> Code Review ---> Functionl Review ---> Merging on Dev branch (or choose a better name for it) ---> Create Container and push to GAR ---> Pull Container and deploy it to dev tenants ---> Tests on specific tenant with authentication

 ## How it Works

 In this repository there are both terraform code for create and manage